S100 Computers

 }

-Make sure you have an SD card in the A: (LHS) Adafruit or Sparkfun adaptor and type
+For example with an SD card in A: the (LHS) Adafruit or Sparkfun adaptor and type "A".

-This will allow the ESP32 to determine the SD card type and initialize it.
+This will allow the ESP32 to select the SD card type and initialize it.

 You should see the following on the OLED display:-